Singapore Visa Photo Maker — ICA-Compliant 400 x 514 Photo Online

 Can children use the same visa photo standard?

-Children generally follow the same 400 x 514 pixel, white-background standard as adults, with relaxed expression rules for infants who can't yet hold a neutral expression on command.
+Children follow the same 400 x 514 pixel, white-background standard as adults, with relaxed expression rules for infants who can't yet hold a neutral expression on command.
 A parent's hands or body should not be visible in the frame.
+See the child and infant rules section.

 How recent does my Singapore visa photo need to be?

 It must be taken within the last three months of your application date.
-ICA can request a fresh photo if the one submitted appears to predate that window.
+ICA can request a fresh photo if the one submitted appears to predate that window, and a photo that no longer reflects your current appearance is refused even inside the three-month period.

 Whether you're applying as a tourist, on a business visa, or starting a Student's Pass or Employment Pass process, get a 400 x 514 pixel photo formatted for ICA's e-Service in seconds.